-The first portion of the Massachusetts Bar Exam is the Multistate Bar Examination, or the MBE.
+The third and final portion of the Massachusetts Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

 AdaptiBar prepares students for the MBE portion of the Massachusetts Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
 During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

-The Massachusetts Bar Exam is a 2-day exam.
+The Massachusetts Exam is a 2 day exam.

 Interested in Massachusetts Bar Exam pass rates?
 We’ve collected the Massachusetts Bar Exam statistics dating back to 2002: Massachusetts Bar Exam Results